-The Council's EMT agreed a process of positive verification of the system of internal control in order to formally fulfil the requirements of the Accounts and Audit Regulations.
+The CMT agreed a process of positive verification of the system of internal control in order to formally fulfil the requirements of the Accounts and Audit Regulations.
 The overall process has been summarised in the diagram below:

-Service Directors have provided written assurance to the effect that they are adhering to the Council's required Areas of Compliance, such as key policies and procedures and that they are maintaining adequate control over areas of Council activity for which they have responsibility.
+All Directors have provided written assurance to the effect that they are adhering to the Council's required Areas of Compliance, such as key policies and procedures and that they are maintaining adequate control over areas of Council activity for which they have responsibility.
+We are also enhancing our performance reporting, in conjunction with any new Accountability Framework, to develop a means by which services can more easily monitor adherence to our required Areas of Compliance, throughout the year.
 The review of internal control has been adopted as a positive way forward.
 Some areas of control weakness have been identified through this process and management action to address them has commenced.
 Items raised by managers in the previous year's process have been followed up and confirmation has been received that action has been taken to progress the issues raised.